 During the 2009-2010 season, Bayley was an assistant coach for the Saint Mary’s College cross country program.

-She began her coaching career as the volunteer head coach for the Buffalo Chips Running Team in Sacramento, Calif., from 2006-09.
-During her time with the Buffalo Chips she led the most successful junior women’s club team in the country as the group earned two national AAU titles, boasted three national champions and one USA Junior World Team qualifier.
+Bayley began her coaching career in 2006 as a volunteer head coach for the Buffalo Chips Running Team in Sacramento, California from 2006-09.
+During her time with the Buffalo Chips, she led the most success junior women’s club team in the nation as it boasted two national AAU titles, three national champions and one USA Junior World Team qualifier.

-Bayley graduated from UC Davis in 2004 with a Bachelor of Arts degree, leaving with a double major in communications and Chicano studies with an emphasis on social and public policy.
+Bayley graduated from UC Davis in 2004 with a Bachelor of Arts degree with double majors in communications and Chicano studies with an emphasis on social and public policy.

 Bayley and her husband, Tim, reside in Cambridge.